Decriminalize

 to be able to more effectively address concerns and advance one's cause.
 But

-arguments that social justice is not politically practical or even worse that it
+arguments that social justice is not politically practical or even worse that

-just radical solutions) by comparison.
+the more just radical solutions) by comparison.

 Someone has to stand up and speak truth to power.
 As Dr. Martin Luther King

 said, the time is always right to do the right thing.
-The abolition of
+The abolition of plantation

 Love & Liberty,